alexamog/alexamog/README.md

 Hi 👋 My name is Alexander
 ==========================

-Incoming IT Infrastructure Support @ Government of Canada | Student
+SWE Intern @ Government of Canada | Student
 -----------------------------------------

 I am a co-op student at British Columbia Institute of Technology, Vancouver BC.
 I have been passionate about programming ever since I have started BCIT's computing program.
 Other than school, I am a keyboard enthusiast who loves to tinker with mechanical keyboards.